 Festival Information

-You are surrounded by beautifully kind, inclusive and welcoming people who just want to immerse themselves in the beauty that is Four Seasons Park, enjoying music they know and discovering music they’ve never heard before, but will never forget.
+You are surrounded by beautifully kind, inclusive and welcoming people who just want to immerse themselves in enjoying music they know and discovering music they’ve never heard before, but will never forget.

 It’s magic.